devfola/Meta-Degen/README.md

 # Degen Token
-Degen Token is a token that can be earned by players in the game and then exchanged the token for rewards in the in-game store.
+Degen Token is a token that players in the game can earn and then exchanged the token for rewards in the in-game store.

 ## Description
 This is an ERC20 upgrade, which means it has all the functions of the ERC20 and also other functions.